starius/ScPrime/doc/api/index.html.md

 ```
 **netaddress** | string
 netaddress is the network address of the gateway as seen by the rest of the
 network.
-The address consists of the external IP address and the port Sia is
+The address consists of the external IP address and the port ScPrime is
 listening on.
 It represents a `modules.NetAddress`.

 **peers** | array